 About

 I am an economist at Brigham Young University.
-My research focuses on information transmition in modern asset markets.
-I study mathematical models of information in asset markets as well as building software systems to extract information content from signals like orderbook data, spoken word audio, images and machine code.
+My research focuses on information transmition and price and wealth dynamics in modern markets.
+I study mathematical models of information in asset markets as well as building software systems to extract information from large and complex signals like order book data, spoken word audio, satellite images and machine code.

 Research